-The Covid-19 pandemic caused many employees to ask if they could work from "home" from an overseas country.
-Several years on, it's clear that the wish to work abroad - either on a temporary basis, or in some cases indefinitely - is part of a permanent sea change in working practices.
-Technology makes it possible - but this Inbrief explains the potential legal issues and how to avoid the traps.
+The increase in homeworking due to the Covid-19 pandemic is causing many employees to ask if they can work from "home" from an overseas country - be that on a temporary basis, or in some cases indefinitely.
+This Inbrief explains the potential legal issues and how to avoid the traps.